velascojk/velascojk/README.md

 - ❓ Talk to me about anything web development related!

-- 🚀 Anime & Manga enthusiast.
+- 🚀 Anime & Music enthusiast.

 - ⚡ Fun fact: I like watching a show before going to bed.